Review of the Screenwriting MasterClass

 Review: Is the Screenwriting MasterClass Really Worth the Money?

-• The basic process of writing a short story.
+• The basic process of writing a short story, whether you want to work on personal projects or professional scripts.

-• Methods for writers to find their creative process.
+• Methods for writers to find their creative process, as explored in the screenwriting master class.

 • Self-expression through one’s stories.

-• The structure and form of short stories.
+• The structure and form of short stories, as taught in the first section of the curriculum.

 • Case studies from the instructor’s work.